Hi, I'm Zhiping (Arya) Zhang

 👂

-My research focuses on developing trustworthy AI systems that support human-AI collaboration for preserving human privacy.
+My research focuses on developing trustworthy agentic AI systems that support human-AI collaboration for preserving human privacy.
 I'm particularly interested in:

 In 2019 Dutch Design Week, Eindhoven, credit by Jianli Zhai